thiennn/thiennn.github.io/_posts/2017-08-06-docker-multi-stage-builds-simplcommerce .md

 ### Note

 At this time <a href="https://github.com/docker/hub-feedback/issues/1039" target="_blank">Docker Hub has supported multi-stage builds</a>.
-Fortunately, Docker Cloud has supported it.
+Fortunately, Docker Cloud has supported it and it's free also

 ![SimplCommcere Docker Cloud](/images/simplcommerce-docker-cloud.png "SimplCommcere Docker Cloud")